 Imported mangoes from the Mexican fruit company Agricola Daniella have been linked to an outbreak of salmonella food poisoning.
 More than 100 people have become ill in 16 states.
 The CDC has recently placed import restrictions on the fruit.
-The first lawsuits have already been filed on behalf of people who were severely sickened by the contaminated produce.

 Do I Have a Daniella Mango Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been injured by salmonella poisoning caused by Daniella mangoes, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Daniella mango lawsuit.

 September 14, 2012 — The U.S. government has placed import restrictions on Agricola Daniella mangoes imported from Mexico.
 The CDC has conclusively linked the outbreak of salmonella to mangoes from this company, after several samples tested positive for the strain in the outbreak.
 Click here to read more.

 September 7, 2012 — A 92 year-old woman has filed a lawsuit after getting salmonella food poisoning from Daniella mangoes.
 This lawsuit is believed to be the first filed in the outbreak.
 Salmonella food poisoning is life-threatening for the elderly.

 On August 29, the Californian import company Splendid Products announced a voluntary recall of Daniella mangoes.
 An importer in Canada also issued a voluntary recall after 22 illnesses were linked to the mangoes.
 More than a dozen other companies that sold products containing the mangoes have also issued recalls — including Winn-Dixie, Stop & Shop, Ready Pac, and more.